About Us

 Gill’s roots in Bamfield run deep— it’s been her family’s favorite summer stomping ground since she was a kid.
 Now a restaurateur, Gill is the kind of person who thrives on tackling whatever comes her way.
 From crafting West Coast fusion-inspired dishes to taking on construction projects or solving the inevitable chaos of restaurant life, Gill is always ready to roll up her sleeves.

 But it’s not all work.
-When she’s not busy running the restaurant, you’ll find her hiking through the forest with her dogs, foraging for wild treasures, enjoying a Lucky Lager in the garden, or baking sourdough treats.
+When she’s not busy running the restaurant, you’ll find her hiking through the forest with her dog, foraging for wild treasures, enjoying a Lucky Lager in the garden, or baking sourdough treats.
 Her dishes reflect her world: hearty, fresh, and full of Bamfield’s coastal allure.

 Whether you’re here to share a meal, raise a glass, or lay your head for the night, we can't wait to welcome you to Flora's and share the magic of Bamfield with you.